 Wheels/Tires - the current 17" wheels are the old split rims with tubes.
 Besides the issues with getting flats, there are limited options in tires in those old sizes and I want to have modern, rugged tires.
 The excellent Western Tire (not in our Recommended Sources & Services, which is an oversight) recommended buying modern 8 lug wheels so I can mount modern tires.
 I found a craigslist set of wheels that took me to an unfortunate Whittier backyard of a man in a too-small, too-stained white t-shirt and 5 beagles.
 I like beagles but I also like clean, white t-shirts that fit.
 Nevertheless, I have the wheels which have been powdercoated gun metal gray and are waiting for funds to buy tires.
 Not sure what tire I will choose yet.
 I am partial to BFG A/T's as I have had good luck with them.
 I like a narrow, pie crust farm truck look, but with the extreme weight of the truck, I believe a widest possible tire will be a wise choice for sand flotation reasons.
 Seeing as I am not lifting the truck or cutting the fenders, the options will be pretty limited.

-Interior - This is my focus right now.
-The dash is largely apart and I am fabricating a gauge panel.
-Gauges will then need to be plumbed.
-I installed a sound dampening pad and a repro rubber floor mat.
+Interior - I installed a sound dampening pad and a repro rubber floor mat.
 It looks excellent.
 I need to get the driver's seat reupholstered and find a passenger seat (soon to be added to our Epic Want List.)
 Windshield needs to be pulled to have the seals replaced (if anybody has a good auto glass place in the East Valley or NE LA, I am interested.)
 Needs one rear door glass panel replaced as it is currently a fogged piece of plexi.
 Needs weatherstripping all around and I hate installing weatherstripping.
 I hate that runny black glue and my results are pretty lackluster.
 If the same glass place would do the weatherstripping, that would be great.

 Exterior - Big Red was painted with a brush - several times - so my hopes for the exterior are modest.
 I am going to try to buff/even out the exterior just to knock down the tall stuff, dust off the loose stuff and fill the dry stuff.
 I am open to suggestions on this.